orchidsoftware/orchid.software/docs/en/docs/builder.md

 ---

-Describing form fields can be a naughty and challenging exercise to easily modify and reuse, using a unique `Orchid\Screen\Builder` builder whose task is to generate an `HTML` code.
+Describing form fields can be a challenging task, but with `Orchid\Screen\Builder`, you can easily modify and reuse form fields using a single builder that generates `HTML` code.

 ## Main Use